The Best Leg Exercises to Add to Your Routine to Strengthen Your Lower Body

 The Patellofemoral Joint is Prone to Chronic Injuries

 Chronic injuries are overuse injuries.
 Overuse injuries happen over time, and are associated with a specific repetitive motion.
 This constant overload will eventually cause an injury due to the cumulative injury cycle.
+Learn all about that here.

 Common chronic injuries of the patellofemoral joint are runner’s knee and jumper’s knee.
 Runners Knee is the common name for chondromalacia patellae, or CMP, which is the degeneration of the back of the kneecap.